groverlab/groverlab.github.io/_hnbfpr/2019-08-06-stereo-records.markdown

 Using this simple tone, we can see how the sound is encoded in the record.
 The groove for this simple tone is just a sine wave; when the needle is being dragged through it, this groove wobbles the needle back and forth 600 times per second.
 A sensor on the needle detects this wobble and converts it to an electrical signal which oscillates 600 times per second.
 This signal is then amplified and sent to a speaker.
 The result:  we hear a 600 Hz tone.

-*The record groove is a physical manefestation of the waveform of the recorded sound.*  If you looked at that 600 Hz sound on an oscilloscope, you'd see a sinusoidal waveform that's identical to the record groove shown above.
+*The record groove is a physical manifestation of the waveform of the recorded sound.*  If you looked at that 600 Hz sound on an oscilloscope, you'd see a sinusoidal waveform that's identical to the record groove shown above.

 I like how the grooves wobble in sync in the photo above.
 It means that the circumference of the record at this groove must be an exact multiple of the wavelength of the sine wave.
 Here's a nearby track with a slightly different frequency: